 Our Suffering Servant

 Do you wonder what Jesus looks like in His glorified state?
-Isaiah, a prophet, wrote the Old Testament book of Isaiah.
-He must have had a very close relationship with the One True God, because He saw amazing glimpses of Jesus Christ in His glorified state, as well as Jesus as our suffering servant.
-(Isaiah 7:14, 9:6-7, 52:13-53:12).
+Isaiah, a prophet in the Old Testament must have had a very close relationship with the One True God.
+This is because Isaiah saw amazing glimpses of Jesus Christ in both His glorified state and as our suffering Servant.
+He wrote about these glimpses in the book of Isaiah.
+(Isaiah 7:14, 9:6-7, 52:13 - 53:12).

 What Jesus gave up

 What Jesus gave up to be our suffering Servant is best described in Philippians 2:6-8.